pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 ```

 So there we have it, we have a full posterior distribution over our estimated causal impact using the difference in differences approach.

 +++

+## Summary
+Of course, when using the difference in differences approach for real applications, there is a lot more due diligence that's needed.
+Readers are encouraged to check out the textbooks listed above in the introduction as well as a useful review paper {cite:p}`wing2018designing` which covers the important contextual issues in more detail.
+Additionally, {cite:t}`bertrand2004much` takes a skeptical look at the approach as well as proposing solutions to some of the problems they highlight.

++++